Skip to main content

 Report

-The catalog is rendered into JSON or Markdown.
+The catalogue is rendered into JSON or Markdown.
 Every report includes the schema snapshot it was generated from, so you can diff between runs and see exactly what changed.

 Dino is a monorepo with strict dependency direction.
 Dependencies flow one way only.